Newsom says California will intervene in court case blocking San Francisco from clearing encampments

 "I think they've gone too far," he said.

-California is home to roughly one-third of the nation's population of homeless people, creating a problem that has dogged Newsom since he took office.
-Newsom touted that his administration has spent billions aimed at cleaning up streets and housing people but acknowledged the stubbornness of the problem.
+California is home to roughly one-third of the nation's population of homeless people, a problem that has dogged Newsom since he took office.
+Newsom touted that his administration has spent billions aimed at cleaning up streets and housing people but acknowledged the stubbornness of the issue.

 "People's lives are at risk; it's unacceptable what's happening on the streets and sidewalks," he said.
 He added, "We're now complicit, all of us, at all levels of government and all branches of government."